asuka1975/node/deps/openssl/openssl/NOTES-ANDROID.md

  Even though build output targets alien system, it's possible to execute test suite on Linux system by employing qemu-user.
 The trick is static linking.
-Pass -static to Configure, then edit generated Makefile and remove occurrences of -ldl and -pie flags.
+Pass -static to Configure, then edit generated Makefile and remove occurrences of  and -pie flags.
 You would also need to pick API version that comes with usable static libraries, 42/2=21 used to work.
 Once built, you should be able to